Dexter01990/MovieBooking/README.md

 3. **See available seats for a selected theater & movie:**
    - Choose option 3 from the menu.
+   - Enter the name of the movie.
    - Enter the name of the theater.
    - The program will display all available seats in that theater.

 4. **Book one or more seats:**
    - Choose option 4 from the menu.
+   - Enter the name of the movie.
    - Enter the name of the theater.
    - Enter the number of seats you want to book.
    - Enter the seat numbers you want to book.